Skip to content

 files list[str]

-List of file paths to scan.
+List of file paths to search through.

 required